dweissner/dweissner.github.io/_posts/2026-01-25-AWS-Pricing-Strategy-Ripple.md

 This positioned AWS to offer cloud services at unbeatable prices from a strong cost leadership position.
 For a competitor to enter this ring offering the same CPU as AWS, they would need to have their ducks aligned in a row.
 Realistically that could only be another large tech firm.

-By the time Microsoft and Google rolled out their own cloud computing services, AWS had built up a strategic margin buffer to lower price as the competitive landscape intensified into a full on price war.
+By the time Microsoft and Google rolled out their own cloud computing services, AWS had built up a strategic margin buffer to lower price as the competitive landscape intensified into a full-on [price war](https://www.techmonitor.ai/hardware/cloud/is-the-aws-azure-google-cloud-price-war-saving-you-money-4783577?utm_source=chatgpt.com&cf-view).
 By March 2014, AWS had lowered their [prices 42 times](https://aws.amazon.com/blogs/aws/aws-price-reduction-42-ec2-s3-rds-elasticache-and-elastic-mapreduce/?utm_source=chatgpt.com) to preserve their stake amidst this competition.

 This is how an e-commerce giant achieved a leaps and bounds head start in cloud computing and claimed a seat at the tech giant table.